dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

   - Should the 'root' user have 'implicitly' or 'explicitly' all permissions?
   - Does the has all permissions also extend to projects?
 Is the root user going to be part of every project?
     If yes, then again implicitly or explicitly?

+**Ivan's Use Case**
+  - The system administrator creates the project and sets Ivan as the project administrator.
+As the project administrator, I have all permissions on all objects (Resources/Values; Project Groups) belonging to the project (knora-base:attachedToProject).
+Nobody outside of the project should be allowed to see anything that is created as part of Ivan's project.
+He wants to be able to create two groups: *Reviewer*, *Creator*.
+    The *Reviewer* group should only give *read-access* to someone inside the group to resources pointing to this group, but allow the creation of annotations.
+Further, annotations should only be readable by users inside the *Reviewer* group.
+    The *Creator* group should give a user create permission and modify permision on the objects the user has created.
+Any resources created belong to the project.
+The *Creator* group is meant for contributors helping out with the project, e.g., Hiwis.

+**Lausanne Projects**
+  - A project wants to restrict the permissions of newly created resources to a fixed set
+  - This means for the current implementation, that any permissions supplied during the resource creation request need to be checked and if needed overriden.
+  - Restrict creation/access of certain classes of resources to certain groups, e.g., group A is able to create/access resources of class A but not of class B.